Mwtx95/Disability-Mapping/README.md

-# User Map Display
+# Disability Mapping

 A Django-based web application for mapping and assisting people with disabilities.
-This user-map-display helps to visualize the location of disabled persons and categorize them by disability type, making it easier for support organizations to provide targeted assistance.
+This disability-mapping tool helps to visualize the location of disabled persons and categorize them by disability type, making it easier for support organizations to provide targeted assistance.

 ## Features